ony3000/tailwind-joy/apps/website/docs/apis/38-linear-progress.md

 :::

-By default, props available for HTML `<span>` are also available for CircularProgress component.
+By default, props available for HTML `<div>` are also available for LinearProgress component.
 Other props are as follows:

 ### `color`